-Foreign spouses who recently married U.S. citizens generally enter the United States as conditional residents.
+Foreign spouses who marry U.S. citizens generally start with a conditional green card.
 The conditional status lasts for a period of two years.
 U.S. Citizenship and Immigration Services (USCIS) uses the conditional status like a probation period.
 Before the end of the conditional period, the couple must file Form I-751, Petition to Remove Conditions on Residence and prove a bona fide marriage.
 Getting an I-751 approved is essential for the conditional resident to remain in the United States and obtain the permanent 10-year green card.
 Getting an I-751 denied can result in the foreign spouse being removed from the U.S.

-If your Form I-751 is denied, USCIS will send you a letter explaining the reason for the decision.
+If USCIS denies your Form I-751, the agency will send you a letter explaining the reason for the decision.
 That letter will also include a Notice to Appear (NTA) in immigration court for removal proceedings.

-The best way to get your I-751 approved is to approach the process proactively.
+The best way to obtain an approval is to approach the process proactively.
 That is, understand what the I-751 petition is and prepare for it so that you meet the requirements.
 Getting an I-751 denied will lead to jeopardizing your permanent residence in the U.S. and/or expensive legal fees in an attempt to fix the situation.

 Why There’s a Conditional Period

 Historically, green card fraud through marriage has been a problem in the U.S. immigration system.
-Obtaining a green card through marriage is one of the fast ways to get permanent residence.
-Some have abused the U.S. immigration system to acquire these benefits.
+Obtaining a green card through marriage is one of the quickest ways that foreign nationals can acquire permanent residence.
+Unfortunately, some have abused the U.S. immigration system to acquire these benefits.
 U.S. lawmakers established the conditional period to help weed out the few that are using marriage to circumvent immigration laws.
 Once USCIS approves the I-751 petition, those conditions on residence are removed and the conditional resident becomes a lawful permanent resident with a 10-year green card.

 Common Reasons for Form I-751 Denial

-A conditional resident must get I-751 approved in order for him or her to remain in the United States permanently.
+A conditional resident must remove the conditions on residence (I-751 approval) in order for him or her to remain in the United States permanently.
 If USCIS is unsatisfied with your I-751 petition, they may deny it.
-The most common reasons for getting an I-751 denied include:
+Some of the most common reasons for getting an I-751 denied include:

 Insufficient Evidence of a Bona Fide Marriage

-It isn’t sufficient to show that you have a marriage certificate.
-A typical married couple will have evidence that they are combing their lives together.
+It isn’t sufficient to submit a marriage certificate.
+A typical married couple will have evidence that they are combining their lives together.
 Areas that you’ll need to provide strong evidence include: